- Search The Registry

-At Oberlin College, she completed a classical and scientific, academic course in the Department of Philosophy and the Arts.
+At Oberlin College, she completed a classical and scientific academic course in the Department of Philosophy and the Arts.
 She was a part of the first class of black women to graduate from the school in 1884, alongside Mary Church Terrell and Anna Julia Cooper.
-They counted as among the first generation of African American women to graduate from a university.
+They counted as among the first generation of black women to graduate from a university.
 Gibbs was also elected president of the Oberlin Literacy Society.
 In 1892, she received a Master of Arts degree.

 Gibbs taught Latin and mathematics before her marriage.
 As a teacher, Gibbs taught English at Alabama Agricultural and Mechanical College, at Florida A&M University, Armstrong Manual Training High School in Washington, D.C., and M Street High School in Washington, D.C.
-In the 1920s, M Street High School later renamed Dunbar High School, had four African-American women who had doctorates, Ida Gibbs being one of them, which brought a lot of attention to the school.
+In the 1920s, M Street High School, later renamed Dunbar High School, had four African American women with doctorates, Ida Gibbs being one of them, which brought a lot of attention to the school.
 On April 12, 1904, Gibbs married the diplomat William Henry Hunt at #14 N Street, N.W., in Washington, D.C.
 She had to leave her teaching job upon marriage because until 1920, married women in the public school system in Washington, D.C., were forced to stop working.

 Between 1905 and 1907, Gibbs Hunt returned to the United States and endorsed Washington, D.C.'s new Young Women's Christian Association (YWCA).
-She organized the first Young Women's Christian Association (YWCA) for black women and became a board member of the Phyllis Wheatley YWCA.
+She organized the first Young Women's Christian Association (YWCA) for black women and became a Phyllis Wheatley YWCA board member.
 In 1906, while attending the National Association of Colored Women (NACW) conference in Detroit, Michigan, Gibbs Hunt described how African women responded to Belgian colonists in the Congo.
 During World War I, Gibbs Hunt was active in the French Red Cross, aiding Belgian refugees and visiting wounded Allied soldiers.

 Her goal was to unite Africans across the diaspora around a common purpose.
 She also advocated for world disarmament and the appointment of black representatives at the 1923 London Third Pan-African Congress in a paper entitled "The Colored Races and the League of Nations."
 She co-chaired the Conference's Executive Committee.
 Nationally, she was involved in the Niagara Movement and the National Association for the Advancement of Colored People (NAACP).
 Other organizations Gibbs Hunt was involved in included the Club Franco-Étranger, the Book Lover's Club, the Bethel Literary Society, the Washington Welfare Association, and the Women's International League for Peace and Freedom.